Elevator or Escalator Accidents

 One of the most common types of elevator accident involves the doors closing on an employee’s hand, arm, leg, or article of clothing.
 While elevators are required to have a mechanism to prevent the doors from closing on a person, by reopening immediately, these systems do not always work.
 This includes the mechanical door safety edge seen on many older elevators and the optical beams used on newer elevators.

-When a door safety edge fails, the force of the doors closing can result in serious personal injury that may result in an employee needing medical attention, occupational therapy, and missing work for an extended period of time.
+When a door safety edge fails, the force of the doors closing can result in a serious personal injury that may result in an employee needing medical attention, occupational therapy, and missing work for an extended period of time.
 If a person’s arm or clothing is caught in an elevator and that elevator starts moving, injury can be extremely serious, ranging from a sprain or broken bones to amputation or even death.

 Another common elevator injury suffered by employees is when an elevator does not line up properly with the floor before the doors open.
 This will typically mean that there is a significant drop or step up required when entering or exiting the elevator.
 Since most people do not look at the elevator floor and simply walk forward expecting proper alignment, many are caught off guard by the height differential and suffer fractures or sprains caused by the fall.
 While not as common, there have been serious personal injuries and deaths caused by elevators where both primary and emergency brakes failed, causing the elevator to fall down the shaft either partially or completely.Elevators, Escalators and Workplace Injury